JohnRicMerque/js-game-dev-practice/shooter-game/README.md

 <img src="./images/shootergamepreview.gif"/>

 ## What I learned
 Incorporating delta time to unify speed accross devices with different processing speed.
-Familiarizing with and setting classes and class methods and properties.
-Using arrays to house class instances, and push and filter method to add and delete them.
-Sprite animation.
-Over-all algorithm and logic in game development and vanilla JavaScript
+Familiarizing with and setting classes and class methods and properties to construct an element in the game and make it interact with other elements.
+Using arrays to house class instances, and push and filter method to add and delete them to the canvas.
+Using sprite animation and event-triggered animation.
+Over-all algorithm and logic in game development and vanilla JavaScript.

 ## Reference
 JavaScript Shooter Game Tutorial by Franks Laboratory<br/>